 Keep the documents signed

-Always sign the rent increase letter and attach it to the original lease as an appendix.
+Always sign and attach it to the original lease as an appendix.
 These documents are crucial so there shouldn’t be any misunderstandings or legal battles in the future.

-Different methods can be used to deliver rent increase letters to tenants.
-Some states have specific delivery requirements for sending notices, such as a rent increase letter.
+Different methods can be used to deliver it to tenants.
+Some states have specific delivery requirements for sending notices, such as this letter.
 However, it is advisable to use methods that can be used in case the document has to be referenced later on.
 Such methods include certified mail with a return receipt, email (in states where permitted), and in-person.
 Certified mail and in-person deliveries are the most preferred methods.

 Frequently Asked Questions